lbarnes-cs/vue-3-rest-api-challenge/README.md

 - Group composables, components, and views in dedicated folders to improve maintainability and clarity.
 - Modularize reusable utilities into separate files or directories.

+### 3. E2E Tests in the Deployment Pipeline

+We plan to include **E2E tests** in our **CI/CD pipeline** on Netlify.
+Specifically, we aim to run these tests on the **preview branch** that Netlify creates for each pull request.
+This will ensure that all tests are validated in the preview environment before changes are merged into the main branch.
+Here's what we will focus on:

+- Automatically run the E2E tests on the preview deployment.
+- Monitor the results and ensure that only passing tests can be merged.
+- Run tests on various network conditions (e.g., status 500 errors).

 ---

 ## 🔧 Deployment